Boris-Em/ColorKit/README.md

     <img src="Assets/color_difference.jpg">
 </p>

-As you can see, the difference between the two greens (top) is considered greater than the distance between the pink and gray (bottom).
+As you can see, the difference between the two greens (top) is considered greater than the difference between the pink and gray colors (bottom).
 This obiously does not match the expectation of the human eye.

 Thankfully, **ColorKit** provides algorithms that make it possible to compare colors just like the human eye would: **CIE76** and **CIE94**.